 DBD(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: CONFLICT OF INTEREST

-A person commits an offense if the person intentionally or knowingly offers, confers, agrees to confer on another, or solicits, accepts, or agrees to accept from another any benefit:
+A person commits an offense if he intentionally or knowingly offers, confers, or agrees to confer on another, or solicits, accepts, or agrees to accept from another:

-- As consideration for the recipient's decision, opinion, recommendation, vote, or other exercise of discretion as a public servant;
+Any benefit as consideration for the recipient's decision, opinion, recommendation, vote, or other exercise of discretion as a public servant.

-- As consideration for a violation of a duty imposed by law on a public servant; or
+Any benefit as consideration for a violation of a duty imposed by law on a public servant.

-- That is a political contribution as defined by Election Code Title 15 or an expenditure made and reported in accordance with Government Code Chapter 305 (regarding registration of lobbyists), if the benefit was offered, conferred, solicited, accepted, or agreed to pursuant to an express agreement to take or withhold a specific exercise of official discretion, if such exercise of official discretion would not have been taken or withheld but for the benefit.
+Any benefit that is a political contribution as defined by Election Code Title 15 or that is an expenditure made and reported in accordance with Government Code Chapter 305 (lobbying expense), if the benefit was offered, conferred, solicited, accepted, or agreed to pursuant to an express agreement to take or withhold a specific exercise of official discretion if such exercise of official discretion would not have been taken or withheld but for the benefit.

 "Benefit" means anything reasonably regarded as pecuniary gain or pecuniary advantage, including benefit to any other person in whose welfare the beneficiary has a direct and substantial interest.

-A public servant who exercises discretion in connection with contracts, purchases, payments, claims, or other pecuniary transactions of government commits an offense if the public servant solicits, accepts, or agrees to accept any benefit from a person the public servant knows is interested in or likely to become interested in any contract, purchase, payment, claim or transaction involving the exercise of the public servant's discretion.
-Penal Code 36.08(d), 36.10
+A public servant who exercises discretion in connection with contracts, purchases, payments, claims, or other pecuniary transactions of government commits an offense if he solicits, accepts, or agrees to accept any benefit from a person the public servant knows is interested in or likely to become interested in any contract, purchase, payment, claim, or transaction involving the exercise of his discretion.

-- A fee prescribed by law to be received by a public servant or any other benefit to which the public servant is lawfully entitled or for which the public servant gives legitimate consideration in a capacity other than as a public servant;
+A fee prescribed by law to be received by a public servant or any other benefit to which the public servant is lawfully entitled or for which hegives legitimate consideration in a capacity other than as a public servant;

-- An item issued by a governmental entity that allows the use of property or facilities owned, leased, or operated by the governmental entity; or
+An item issued by a governmental entity that allows the use of property or facilities owned, leased, or operated by the governmental entity;

-- Food, lodging, transportation, or entertainment accepted as a guest and, if the donee is required by law to report those items, reported by the donee in accordance with that law.
+Food, lodging, transportation, or entertainment accepted as a guest and, if the donee is required by law to report those items, reported by the donee in accordance with that law; or

 Honoraria and Expenses

-A public servant commits an offense if, with intent to obtain a benefit or with intent to harm or defraud another, the public servant intentionally or knowingly violates a law relating to the public servant's office or employment, or misuses government property, services, personnel, or any other thing of value, that has come into the public servant's custody or possession by virtue of the public servant's office or employment.
+A public servant commits an offense if, with intent to obtain a benefit or with intent to harm or defraud another, he intentionally or knowingly violates a law relating to the public servant's office or employment; or misuses government property, services, personnel, or any other thing of value belonging to the government that has come into the public servant's custody or possession by virtue of the public servant's office or employment.
 Penal Code 39.02(a)